mparticle-integrations/mparticle-android-integration-google-analytics-firebase-ga4/README.md

         implementation 'com.mparticle:android-googleanalyticsfirebasega4-kit:5+'
     }
     ```
-2. Follow the mParticle Android SDK [quick-start](https://github.com/mParticle/mparticle-android-sdk), then rebuild and launch your app, and verify that you see `"Google Analytics for Firebase detected"` in the output of `adb logcat`.
+2. Follow the mParticle Android SDK [quick-start](https://github.com/mParticle/mparticle-android-sdk), then rebuild and launch your app, and verify that you see `"GA4 for Firebase detected"` in the output of `adb logcat`.
 3. Reference mParticle's integration docs below to enable the integration.

 ### Documentation